TIGRLab/SCanD_project/README.md

-│   └── share                    # folder with a smaller subset ready to share │       ├── fmriprep             # contains only qc images and metadata │       ├── qsiprep              # contains only qc images and metadata │       └── xcp_d                # contains xcp results
+│   └── share                    # folder with a smaller subset ready to share │       ├── fmriprep             # contains only qc images and metadata │       ├── qsiprep              # contains only qc images and metadata │       ├── ciftify              # contains only qc images and metadata │       └── xcp_d                # contains xcp results
 ├── logs                         # logs from jobs run on cluster
 |── README.md